UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/RPM.md

   - A general course display table will be showcased on a webpage containing all the critical offering information (listed in section 1.1)
   - Each course entry contains a link to the course information page (listed in section 1.1)

-- Calendar
-  - Users can freely add, update or delete as many events per timeslot per day as needed

 ## 2. Release Scope
 ### 2.1 Included Features
 - Account management: Allows users to create and manage their personal events and program requirements
   - Registration
   - Login
   - Logout
-  - Deletion

 - Course Display: Allows users to access up-to-date courses and course offerings information for timetable generation
   - Course offering information
   - Course description information

-- Calendar/Timetable: Allows users to customize their timetable with both academic and non-academic events freely
-  - Users can add, update or delete events on a calendar table

 ### 2.2 Excluded Features
 - Automatic timetable generating algorithm